 What we love most about Orangetheory is that it is accessible for all fitness levels and ages.
 The fitness franchise now has close to 500 locations around the globe.
 What started in Florida has grown into quite the business.
 It is not something to be intimidated by.
 It is 60 minutes start to finish of being uncomfortable (in a good way), getting your heart rate jacked up and sweating a lot.
 If you like interval based training (we’re talking short bursts of speed followed by recovery) then you will like Orangetheory.
-The next time you have 60 minutes and you want to get in and get out with a guaranteed good sweat hit up Orangetheory.
+When you have 60 minutes to spare near Brighton, Orangetheory is guaranteed for a good workout.
+Get in, get and get out, and get a good sweat in.
 It never disappoints.

 Every day the workout at Orangetheory is different which we love, but the premise always remains the same day in and day out.
 You wear a heart rate monitor and your stats are projected on a TV screen throughout class.
 Your goal is to get your heart rate into the “Orange Zone” for approximately 12-20 minutes of the 60 minute workout.
 If you want to read more about science behind the Orange Zone please do so here.
 We don’t have time to explain it.
 Just know that the Orange Zone is where the magic happens and you have to push yourself to get there.